 Hearing Back From Us

 We will try to follow up with you within two weeks if we are interested.
-We’re a very small operation, so unfortunately we just don’t have the bandwidth to respond to, or provide feedback to everyone, but are so grateful for your time and that you thought to share your work with us.
+We are a very small operation, so unfortunately we do not have the bandwidth to respond to or provide feedback to everyone, but we want you to know that we are grateful for your time and consideration.